Company Logo - Home Link

 Though the cable car system was nearly eliminated twice (once due to the destruction caused by the 1906 earthquake, and again in 1947 at the hands of the city’s mayor), the cable car has always managed to stay on its tracks.

-The San Francisco cable cars were designated a National Historic Landmark in the early 1960s, the first public transportation system to do so.
+The San Francisco Cable Cars were named a National Historic Landmark in 1964, the first public transportation system to do so.

 You can read more about its history at San Francisco Cable Cars: The Invention that Changed a City.